cedadev/jasmin-help-hugo-hinode/content/docs/software-on-jasmin/conda-removal.md

 ---
-description: Removal of packages from anaconda "defaults" channel in user environments on JASMIN
+description: Removal of packages from Anaconda "defaults" channel in user environments on JASMIN
 slug: conda-removal
 title: Conda removal
 ---